 Learn information about the best methods to detect whether your cheesecake is cooked properly and easy fixes to make it firmer.

-As with any baked dessert, cheesecakes need to be cooked in a way that is perfect.
-This is a matter of the correct ingredients, the right measurements, and baking time, all of which are vital for the final product.
+As with any baked dessert, cheesecakes need to be cooked perfectly.
+This is a matter of the correct ingredients, the right measurements, and baking time, all of which are vital for the best final product.

-A cheesecake that has been cooked poorly is hard to serve, spongy as well as unappetizing when looking at, and, frankly, unpleasant to take a bite of.
+A cheesecake that has been cooked poorly is hard to serve, spongey as well as visually unappetizing, and, frankly, unpleasant to take a bite of.

-Additionally, there is a very fine line between undercooking or overcooking the cheesecake and you must be able to distinguish a cheesecake that has been baked properly from one that is undercooked (or too cooked) one.
+Additionally, there is a very fine line between undercooking or overcooking the cheesecake and you must be able to distinguish between both.

-Sometimes when you are using an alternative cheese to cream cheese it can be harder to bake.
+Sometimes when you are using an alternative to cream cheese it can be harder to gauge.

 Here’s how to determine if your cheesecake has been undercooked: